-When two users try to edit the same feature at the same time, the feature locks when the first user completes an operation.
-The lock continues to be held, even as this user is working on other features.
-The feature remains locked until this user either saves, thereby committing his changes to the database, or stops the edit session without saving, which rolls back all the edits performed in that edit session.
+When two people try to edit the same feature at the same time, the feature locks when the first editor completes an operation.
+The lock continues to be held, even as this editor is working on other features.
+The feature remains locked until the editor either saves, thereby committing changes to the database, or stops the edit session without saving, which rolls back all the edits performed in that edit session.

-While the feature is locked, the second user attempts to modify the same feature.
-The second user's ArcMap session waits for the lock to release, displaying the familiar hourglass.
-The hourglass continues to be displayed until the lock is released when the first user saves the changes (commits the changes to the database) or ends the edit session without saving changes (rolls back the edits).
-At that time, the hourglass on the second user's screen disappears and the second user's edit operation can now be performed.
-(Note that this means the second user's edits overwrite the first user's edits.)
+While the feature is locked, the second editor attempts to modify the same feature.
+The second editor's ArcMap session waits for the lock to release, displaying an hourglass to show the session is processing an action.
+The hourglass continues to be displayed until the lock is released when the first editor saves the changes (commits the changes to the database) or ends the edit session without saving changes (rolls back the edits).
+At that time, the second editor can edit the table.
+(Note that this means the second editor's changes overwrite the first editor's changes.)

-This locking problem can also occur simultaneously between two users whenever the following happens:
+This locking problem can also occur simultaneously between two editors whenever the following happens:

-- The users have modified rows in their current edit session.
+- The editors have modified rows in their current edit session.

-- Each user attempts to modify a row that has already been modified by the other user.
+- Each editor attempts to modify a row that has already been modified by the other.

-The first of the users that attempts to modify a locked row sees an hourglass as the ArcMap session waits for the lock to release.
-Once the second user attempts to modify a row locked by the first user, a situation known as deadlocking arises, since both users are now blocking each other.
+The first of the editors that attempts to modify a locked row sees an hourglass as the ArcMap session waits for the lock to release.
+Once the second editor attempts to modify a row locked by the first editor, a situation known as deadlocking arises, since both editors are now blocking each other.
 The DBMS promptly chooses one of the transactions to roll back so the other one can continue.
-The user whose transaction was rolled back must redo any edits performed since the last edits were saved.
+The editor whose transaction was rolled back must redo any edits performed since the last edits were saved.

-Writers do not block readers: Users writing to the database do not prevent other users from reading the same data, regardless of the isolation level.
-To the users reading the locked data, it appears as it did before the current transaction began.
+Writers do not block readers: Editors writing to the database do not prevent others from reading the same data, regardless of the isolation level.
+To the people or applications reading the locked data, it appears as it did before the current transaction began.

-Readers do not block writers: Users reading the database do not prevent other users from modifying the same data at any isolation level.
+Readers do not block writers: People or applications reading the database do not prevent others from modifying the same data at any isolation level.

-Writers block writers: Writers block writers in DB2 and Informix similarly to the way in which writers block writers in Oracle.
-For details, please see the explanation under "Oracle".
+Writers block writers: Writers block writers in Db2 and Informix similarly to the way in which writers block writers in Oracle.
+For details, see the explanation in the Oracle section.

-Writers block readers: In DB2 and Informix, writers prevent other users from reading the same data at any isolation level above UNCOMMITTED READ.
-At these higher isolation levels, locking data until edits are saved or rolled back can cause concurrency problems; while you're working on an edit session, nobody else can read the data you're editing.
+Writers block readers: In Db2 and Informix, writers prevent other people and applications from reading the same data at any isolation level above UNCOMMITTED READ.
+At these higher isolation levels, locking data until edits are saved or rolled back can cause concurrency problems; while you're working in an edit session, nobody else can read the data you're editing.
 This can cause the following to occur:

-- If another user adds the same layer to ArcMap, the hourglass appears and the layer does not draw until the locks are released.
+- If you add the same layer to ArcMap, the hourglass appears and the layer does not draw until the locks are released.

-- If another user tries to pan to the data being edited, ArcMap waits for the lock to release before it updates the display.
+- If you try to pan to the data being edited, ArcMap waits for the lock to release before it updates the display.

-- If another user identifies a locked feature, the hourglass appears, and no information is returned until the lock is released.
+- If you identify a locked feature, the hourglass appears, and no information is returned until the lock is released.

-Readers block writers: In DB2 and Informix, readers can prevent other users from modifying the same data at any isolation level above UNCOMMITTED READ.
+Readers block writers: In Db2 and Informix, readers can prevent editors from modifying the same data at any isolation level above UNCOMMITTED READ.
 However, in reality this is rarely noticeable in ArcGIS, since a read lock on a row is held for such a short duration; by the time data appears, the lock has already been released.
 Readers can only truly block writers in an application that opens a cursor in the DBMS, fetches one row at a time, and iterates through the result set as it processes the data.
-In this case, DB2 and Informix start acquiring and holding locks as the result set is processed.
+In this case, Db2 and Informix start acquiring and holding locks as the result set is processed.

 Writers block writers: In PostgreSQL, a row cannot be updated until the first transaction that made a change to the row is either committed to the database or rolled back.
-When two users try to edit the same feature at the same time, the first user blocks other updates on that row.
-Other users cannot edit that row until this user either saves, thereby committing the changes to the database, or stops the edit session without saving, which rolls back all the edits performed in that edit session.
+When two editors try to update or delete the same feature at the same time, the first editor blocks other updates on that row.
+Other editors cannot edit that row until this editor either saves, thereby committing the changes to the database, or stops the edit session without saving, which rolls back all the edits performed in that edit session.

-While the feature is locked, the second user attempts to modify the same feature.
-The second user's ArcMap session waits for the lock to release, displaying the familiar hourglass.
-The hourglass continues to be displayed until the first user saves his changes (commits the changes to the database) or ends the edit session without saving changes (rolls back the edits).
-At that time, the hourglass on the second user's screen disappears, and the second user's edit operation can now be performed.
-(Note that this means the second user's edits overwrite the first user's edits.)
+While the feature is locked, the second editor attempts to modify the same feature.
+The second editor's ArcMap session waits for the lock to release, displaying an hourglass to show the session is processing an action.
+The hourglass continues to be displayed until the first editor saves his changes (commits the changes to the database) or ends the edit session without saving changes (rolls back the edits).
+At that time, the second editor can edit the table.
+(Note that this means the second editor's changes overwrite the first editor's changes.)